JPDeerenberg/SquareLords/README.md

   - Smooth UI updates with player info panels.
 - **Win condition**: eliminate other players until one remains.

-This game is not completely functional, if you like you can always check, fork and add things to the game!
+## This game is not completely functional, if you like you can always check, fork and add things to the code!